unexist/blog/_drafts/logging-vs-tracing.md

 These logs can be pure informational, like when a user sends a request to your service, but can also carry helpful bits of information to figure out what exactly went wrong during troubleshooting.
-There are different categories (or levels) for log messages like  **Info**, **Warn** or **Error**, which can be used to filter the data and/or create monitoring alarms.
+There are different categories (or levels) for log messages like  **Info**, **Warn** or **Error**, which can be used to filter the data and/or create monitoring alarms:

 Here is an example of such a simple log message: